Tribune Publishing: tronc era

 On June 2, 2016, the company announced that it would rebrand itself as tronc, short for "Tribune online content".
 The rebranding took place on June 20, 2016.
 Tronc began trading on NASDAQ under the symbol TRNC.
 In June 2018, the Tribune Company announced that it would no longer be referred to as Tronc and would instead henceforth be called "Tribune Publishing".

 At the time in 2016 that the company moved into calling itself tronc, chief technology officer Malcolm CasSelle and chief digital officer Anne Vasquez announced to employees initiatives in content optimization, machine learning, artificial intelligence, and increasing the amount of video to 50% of all content by 2017, in an effort to increase reader engagement and ad revenue.
 The company also introduced a new slogan, From Pixels to Pulitzers.
 The video announcement was derided in social and print media as full of buzzwords and lacking substance.
 On August 7, 2016, while criticising several aspects of a corporate restructuring that went along with the rebranding (for instance a shift of focus away from hard news towards usage maximization, which he perceived as undue), satirist John Oliver mocked this new name as "the sound an ejaculating elephant makes", and (ironically) "the sound of a stack of newspapers hitting a dumpster."
 The Verge said, "Sounds like a Millennial falling down the stairs."

 On March 13, 2017, tronc announced that it would license Arc, the content management system of The Washington Post.

 On September 4, 2017, tronc announced that it had acquired the New York Daily News.
 Having been established in 1919 by the Chicago Tribune-New York News Syndicate, the Daily News had been owned by the Tribune Company before its sale to Robert Maxwell in 1991 and then to Mortimer Zuckerman in 1993.
-Tronc purchased the New York Daily News for $1 plus the assumption of its liabilities.
+Tronc purchased the Daily News for $1 plus the assumption of its liabilities.
 On July 23, 2018, tronc announced massive layoffs at the paper, and ousted its editor in chief.

 On February 7, 2018, tronc announced the sale of its California properties (Los Angeles Times, San Diego Union-Tribune) to Patrick Soon-Shiong for $500 million, with the buyer also assuming of $90 million in pension liabilities.
 The sale closed on June 18 that year and Tribune Publishing announced at the time that it would no longer be referred to as tronc.